How Joe Biden Plans to Transform Education

 Biden aims to relax repayment requirements and improve existing loan forgiveness programs.

 Individuals making $25,000 or less per year will not owe any payments on their undergraduate federal student loans and will not accrue any interest.
 Those making more than $25,000 will be automatically enrolled in the income-based repayment program, with the opportunity to opt out if they wish.

 Those who make over $25,000 will pay 5% of their discretionary income (i.e., income minus the essentials, like taxes, housing, and food) toward their loans.
 After 20 years, the remaining debt of those who are up to date on their payments will be 100% forgiven.

 The existing public service loan forgiveness program will also be simplified and amended so that graduates who go on to work at schools, for the government, and in nonprofit settings would receive $10,000 of undergraduate or graduate student debt relief for every year of national or community service, up to five years.

 Biden's education policy paints a clear picture of how extra education funding should be used: to reward teachers with competitive wages, provide universal pre-K to 3- and 4-year-olds, and give all high schoolers access to practical and rigorous coursework, including both shop classes and Advanced Placement classes.

 At the higher education level, Biden values practical education, but his previous focus on vocational career training has expanded.
-The presidential candidate promises free community college to all and free four-year college to many.
+The president-elect promises free community college to all and free four-year college to many.
 At $125,000, the upper income limit to qualify for free college excludes only a small fraction of the U.S. population.

-In addition to free higher education, Biden supports many issues that hit home with young voters, including a clean energy future, affordable college and career training, and an end to gun violence.
+In addition to free higher education, Biden supports many issues that hit home with young people, including a clean energy future, affordable college and career training, and an end to gun violence.
 He has also vowed a quick reversal of DeVos' updated Title IX sexual misconduct rules.